-Lars has worked as an artist and professor of art for more than twenty years.
-His teaching experience includes studio, critical theory and professional practice, and he has taught both BFA and MFA students in institutions of higher education in the UK, New Zealand and in the US.
+Lars is an experienced artist, educator and art administrator with a documented history of working in higher education in a variety of roles.
+His teaching experience includes studio, critical theory and professional practice, and he has taught both BFA and MFA students in institutions of higher education in the UK, New Zealand, and in the US.

-His past professional experiences include: Chair of the Department of Visual Arts at Auckland University of Technology, Auckland, NZ, Associate Professor of Sculpture at University of Wisconsin-Stout, and Vice President, Executive Board of Directors at the Soap Factory, a nonprofit art organization located in Minneapolis, MN.
+His past professional experiences include: Chair of the Department, Visual Arts at Auckland University of Technology, Auckland, NZ, Associate Professor of Sculpture at University of Wisconsin-Stout, and Vice President, Executive Board of Directors at the Soap Factory, a former nonprofit art organization located in Minneapolis, MN.